jedevc/ctf-infra/README.md

 and maintaining an entire cluster.
 However, it will definitely be less flexible, so keep that in mind when making a decision.

+Set `PYTHONPATH` to the directory containing `ctftool.py` so you can import it in other scripts:

+    $ export PYTHONPATH=$PWD

 Copy the infrastructure code to a build directory:

     $ mkdir -p build